top of page

 Tour Group

 SSA occasionally tours nationally and internationally to bridge new contacts and share our music performance skills.
 Students and teachers fundraise separately from Suzuki School’s regular fundraisers to help pay for travel and lodging expenses associated with tour group.
+We are hoping to go to Europe this year.
+This is open to students over 8 and must include a parent or responsible adult if under 14.

 Parent Handbook: Features